aexceed/weatherapp/README.md

 ![image](https://github.com/aexceed/weatherapp/assets/129611461/695938ae-fc08-46a8-8225-1d565ede66fc)

 There it is... somewhere.
 I started writing playbook file for windows host and those use chocolatey for package manager.
 I got the first part written how you get docker installed with ansible but then I found issue that how am I going to get my docker compose file there?
 If I used images I built previously it would be easier but that´s not my goal, I want it to work just like before with compose up.
 Do I install also git with ansible and clone my git in playbook and then tell it to use the compose file?
+Well I managed to put something close to right solution in there I hope.
+At this point my brain is just fried and I have to stop.
 # Sources

 https://superuser.com/questions/1709437/how-can-i-update-the-kernel-in-wsl2-kernel-to-latest-release Read on 27.9.2023